sdcote/cdxlab/19-Docker/LabNotes.md

 # EOF
 ```

-In the above  example you see the first lines start the Docker build from the `cdx` image that you have previously downloaded.
+In the above example, you see the first lines start the Docker build from the `cdx` image that you have previously downloaded.

 The second few lines updates the `/opt` directory with the configuration files from the local file system.
 This could easily contribute more to the `lib` directory as well.